A quick mental model makes everything else easier. Here’s how the pieces fit together.

 ARC is local-first.
 Your games, settings, media, devices, and automations all live on the ARC server computer at your location — not in the cloud.
 That computer runs the games, counts the timers, and talks to your hardware.

 The big benefit: your rooms keep running even if your internet goes down.
-The internet is only needed to set up your license at the start and for optional cloud add-ons.
+The internet is only needed to set up your license at the start, to check in on that license periodically, to fetch updates and optional pieces like cameras or voices, and for optional cloud add-ons.

 One server, many screens